-- (1) They are 70 years of age or older and do not want to serve. - (2) They served as a juror within the last two years. - (3) They are a full-time student. - (4) They are a member of a volunteer fire, ambulance, or rescue squad.
+- (1) They are 70 years of age or older and do not want to serve. - (2) They served as a juror within the last two years. - (3) They are a member of a volunteer fire, ambulance, or rescue squad.

 Documentation is required for an individual to be excused, excluding individuals who are verified to be at least 70 years of age.
 All records are maintained in JMS.